 - We will maintain and update the contents of our BCP, CMP, BIA and BCIP whenever there is a significant change to our business operations and review the materials at least annually to ensure that they remain fit for purpose and up to date.

 - Department managers are responsible for implementing these policies within their areas of responsibility.

 - The Board is responsible for oversight and scrutiny of business continuity strategies and organisation.

-- Department managers are responsible for ensuring that their sections of our business continuity plan are maintained up to date and fit for purpose at all times.
-Changes are made through the Business Continuity Planning Team that meets quarterly to review the business continuity plan and any business continuity activity.
-Changes are submitted to the SMT for final sign off.
+- Department managers are responsible for ensuring that their sections of the BCP and CMP are maintained fit for purpose at all times.
+Changes are made through the Business Continuity Planning Team (BCPT) that meets quarterly to review the business continuity plan and any business continuity activity.
+Significant changes are submitted to the C-team for final sign off.

-- Each SMT member together with the managers in their departments will identify the members of their team who will join the Business Recovery Team in an incident who will be responsible for executing the business continuity recovery plans to recover or maintain mission critical activities when the business continuity plan is activated.
+- Each C-team member together with the managers in their departments will identify the members of their team who will join the Business Recovery Team in the event of an incident.

 - The BCPT will review the results of business continuity exercises and incidents to confirm the plan’s adequacy and to acknowledge that any risks that have been identified are understood by the business.

 - The C-team will review the BCMS annually to assess its adequacy and effectiveness.